Fairs & Festivals

 Summetime is fairtime!

-The Stanislaus County Fair kicks off on Friday, July 13 with all of the quintessential fair activities we love: carnivals, concerts, rodeo, motorcross, agricultural exhibits, horse shows and more
+The Stanislaus County Fair kicks off on Friday, July 12 with all of the quintessential fair activities we love: carnivals, concerts, rodeo, motorcross, agricultural exhibits, horse shows and more.

-Specifically for children, the fair's fun includes the Rainforest Adventure, the 4-H Farmyard Experience, Lowes Playhouse and Kids Make-and-Take Project Zone, and the kid's Midway with pint-sized carnival rides.
+Specifically for children, the fair's fun includes the 4-H Farmyard Experience, Lowes Playhouse and Kids Make-and-Take Project Zone, and the kid's Midway with pint-sized carnival rides.

 more»Ages: 0 and up